Sylt Travel Guide for Families: Where to Stay, What to Do, and What to Expect

 Beach Life on Sylt

-Sylt’s beaches are wide and have white sand, but the experience is shaped by wind in a way that surprises some visitors.
+Sylt’s beaches are wide and sandy, but the experience is shaped by wind in a way that surprises many visitors.

 Activities Beyond the Beach